 Year 4 is a fantastic year for the children at Sharples.
-We aim to strike a balance between hard work and enjoyment so that the children can build up the resilience needed as they enter upper Key Stage 2.
+We aim to strike a balance between hard work and enjoyment so that the children can build up the resilience needed as they prepare to enter upper Key Stage 2.
 There will be a full and rich timetable of lessons and extra-curricular opportunities on offer for all ensuring that the children have a memorable experience and enjoy school.
-Mrs.G, Mrs. Munshi, Mrs Ingram and I look forward to guiding, supporting and joining the children on their journey in Year 4.
+Mrs Mayat and I look forward to guiding, supporting and joining the children on their journey in Year 4.